forestgrape/coronavirus/index.md

 ## Introduction to Viruses

+< <span id='form-of-life'> A form of life in a given environment is a thing that can itself in this enviroment, is able to memorize patterns pass this memories to its progeny.

-> <span id='virus'> A _virus_ is a form of life that can't produce all of its needed  materials e.g. proteins and lipids.</span>
+> <span id='virus'> A _virus_ is a form of life, that can't produce the complete machinery for its replication process i.e. natural viruses can't produce all proteins needed for the replication process. [in work]</span>

-So viruses need to use other forms of life to have a metabolism.
+So viruses need to use other forms of life to have a complete metabolism.
 Nearly all forms of life on today's earth are cell based.

 > <span id='infected-cell'> A cell is called _infected_ by a virus if it contains genetic material of the virus which influences the cell's metabolism.
 These can mean that the virus is replicating inside the cell.
 But a cell is also called infected if only some viral genes are translated. </span>